SinusBot/docs/docs/faq/features.md

 ### How can guests control the bot?

 !!! success ""
     You can bind a bot user to a server group for that (for example: your default guest group) and set the privileges you want the guests to have.
-The webinterface will however always require a login.
+The web-interface will however always require a login.